ml-struct-bio/cryodrgn/docs/pages/large_datasets.md

 ## Still too large

 If your dataset is still too large to load into memory, we recommend training on a subset of the images such that the dataset can fit into memory (e.g. split your dataset into two halves and run independent training jobs on each half).
-A random selection of half of your dataset can be generated with the utility `cryodrgn_utils select_random`:
+A random selection of a subset of your dataset can be generated with the utility `cryodrgn_utils select_random`:

 ```
 # select 200k random particles out of a dataset containing 1,375,854 particles
 (cryodrgn) $ cryodrgn_utils select_random 1375854 -n 200000 -o ind200k.pkl
 ```

+We are currently implementing a large refactor of lazy data loading.
 Additional updates and information on chunked data loading are tracked here [https://github.com/zhonge/cryodrgn/issues/17](https://github.com/zhonge/cryodrgn/issues/17).
+Beta code is available in the `vb/imagesource` pull request [https://github.com/zhonge/cryodrgn/pull/221](https://github.com/zhonge/cryodrgn/pull/221).